 Transfer of Credit to UW System Schools

 Beyond the University Transfer programs, if you wish to continue your education in the University of Wisconsin System, you may be eligible to transfer credits from a wide variety of Mid-State classes and programs toward a bachelor’s degree in several ways.

-- You may be able to transfer up to 30 credits of general education coursework through the Universal Transfer Agreement between UW System and the Wisconsin Technical College System (WTCS).
+- You may be able to transfer up to 72 credits of general education coursework through the Universal Transfer Agreement between UW System and the Wisconsin Technical College System (WTCS).

 - If you have successfully completed an associate degree, you may be eligible to transfer certain technical support and/or occupational credits when there is a direct relationship between the associate degree program and a program offered at a UW System institution.
 See also detailed information about the transfer of credits to UW System Schools for our liberal arts programs: Liberal Arts – Associate of Arts and Liberal Arts – Associate of Science.